15 Services You Didn’t Know You Could Get at Walmart

 Those who say that money can’t buy happiness have never attempted to put together a 16-drawer dresser.
 Luckily, you can take the hassle out of home upgrades by hiring a professional to do them for you.
-Walmart partners with the home installation company Porch to provide affordable assembly services.
-Prices range from $89 for a one-hour session to $239 for a four-hour session.
-Just add the Porch service to your cart and check out; a professional will get in touch to find a convenient time to stop by.
+Walmart partners with the home installation company Handy to provide affordable assembly services.
+Prices range depending on what furniture you need assembled.
+Just add the Handy service to your cart and check out; a professional will get in touch to find a convenient time to stop by.
 Next time you visit the superstore, pick up these items you can only get at Walmart.

 No bank account?
 No problem.
 Walmart provides quick money transfers across state and national borders.
 The Walmart2Walmart program allows you to send up to $2,500 to any Walmart in the U.S. (including Puerto Rico) for fees starting at $4.
 Through the Walmart2World and MoneyGram programs, you can send money to over 200 countries for the same rates.
 If you prefer to spend locally, find out the top-selling Walmart product in your state.

 Prepping your income tax returns will be a piece of cake this year, thanks to Walmart’s tax tools.
 From introductory books to digital software, these products help you organize your information and keep you updated the latest laws and terminology.
 Tax software sold at Walmart will guide you through the tax return process and help you get the maximum return, all for as low as $14.
 Walmart also partners with Jackson Hewitt to offer tax preparation services at more than 3,000 Walmart locations—prices start at $48.